STRATEGIC FORESIGHT

 Key Criteria for the Core Scenarios

-The preliminary scenarios will be exploratory in nature, and will be used primarily to illustrate the range of possible futures, including radically transformed futures that are still plausible.
+The scenarios we wrote were exploratory in nature and were used primarily to illustrate the range of possible narratives, including radically transformed but plausible futures.

-• The scenarios will consider the jurisdiction of the City of Vancouver and key partners.
+• The scenarios considered the jurisdiction of the City of Vancouver and key partners.

-• Among the initial set of scenarios, there will be no “preferred” or “most probable” scenario at the first stage of the project.
-Each scenario should be equally likely/unlikely and likable/unlikeable.
+• Among the initial set of scenarios, there was no “preferred” or “most probable” scenario at the first stage of the project.
+Each scenario was equally likely/unlikely and likable/unlikeable.

-• The internal logic of each scenario has to be aligned.
+• The internal logic of each scenario had to be aligned and consistent.

-• The methods used to construct and evaluate the scenarios will be clear and transparent.
+• The methods used to construct and evaluate the scenarios were clear and transparent.

-• The scenarios will not be “too safe”; they will challenge assumptions and look beyond today’s environment, to help prepare for unforeseen situations and provoke discussion.
+• The scenarios were not “too safe”; they challenged assumptions and looked beyond the present environment to help prepare for unforeseen situations and deliberately provoke discussion.

-• Final scenarios will consider plausibility.
-The scenarios will consider significant impacts to, or demands on City revenue or other funding sources and may consider potential new funding sources.
+• Final scenarios considered plausibility.
+The scenarios considered significant impacts to or demands on City revenue or other funding sources and considered potential new funding sources.

-• Scenarios will consider “if / then” statements regarding actions in response to potential trends, disruptors, and drivers of change and flag potential trade-offs that will need to be considered.
+• Scenarios considered “if / then” statements regarding actions in response to potential trends, disruptors, and Drivers of Change and flagged potential trade-offs that needed to be considered.

 images2